Flexible stick so you can feel the ball at the end of the stick

 Children just learning to play should opt for wooden sticks.
 As they improve, they can switch to a fibreglass stick and later to a stick with a reasonable percentage of carbon.
 Adult beginners can start out with a fibreglass stick.
-Adults at an intermediate or advanced level should choose a carbon percentage that corresponds to their playing style (a balance of control and power).
+Adults at an intermediate or advanced level should choose a carbon percentage that corresponds to their playing style (their desired balance between control and power).

 A "standard bow" is when the bow height is around 17 mm to 20 mm and the bow position is at 300 mm.
 A "mid bow" stick generally has a bow height of around 23 mm to 24 mm with a bow position at 300 mm.
 For a "low bow" stick, these measurements are usually 24 mm to 25 mm and 250 mm.
 An "extra low bow" stick will be 24 mm to 25 mm and 200 mm.